sunoopy/HFAVG/README.md

   year={2024}
 }
 Contact
-For any questions or inquiries, please contact:
+For any questions or inquiries, please contact me by email

-Your Name: swkang.official@gamil.com

 Thank you for your interest in this project!